 3. Names and contact information of three references.

-4. A research statement comprising descriptions of past accomplishments, description/summary of 3 publications that best epitomize the relevant skills of the applicant, and future research goals (not to exceed 3 pages).
+4. A research statement (< 3 pages) comprising descriptions of past accomplishments, including a summary of up to 3 publications that best epitomize the relevant expertise of the applicant, and future research plans.

-5. A personal statement (< 1 page) of how you have encouraged or plan to encourage diversity, equity and inclusion.
+5. A statement (< 1 page) of how you have encouraged or plan to encourage diversity, equity, and inclusion.

 Application questions should be emailed to: BiochemFacSearch@emory.edu

-Initial review of applications will begin no later than November 15, 2019.
-Applications received after this date will be considered on a rolling basis until the positions are filled.
+The initial review of applications will begin on November 1, 2022 and applications will be considered on a rolling basis until all positions are filled.